DevDockTools

 Using the JSON Validator Tool

 In addition to formatting JSON data, it's also essential to validate it to ensure it's correct and error-free.
-The json-validator tool can help with this, with a 99% validation accuracy rate.
+The json-validator tool can help with this, validating your JSON reliably against the spec.
 Here's an example of how to use it:

 const data = {